DaanAdr/Simple-JS-transcryption-tools/README.md

 - Use keyword for the rows instead of the columns for Columnar cipher (As an option)
 - Change Rail Fence Helper to Fence Helper by removing the transcoding logic
 - Change Keystream helper to key helper to integrate sorting the letters in a keyword (applies to Columnar and Redefence cipher)
+- Fix all functions that use "createMapForCharacterSets" due to the new addition